 The forests which have been historically disturbed through aggregate extraction, wind throw, cutting, and non-native vegetation will be removed.
 It is anticipated that wildlife using these areas will relocate to the lands to the south of the adjacent urban residential developments and not be impacted provided the important mitigation measures in this report are properly implemented.
 No significant cumulative effects are anticipated on the general landscape as a result of the proposed development.
-There will be a loss of urban canopy cover, although this will be mitigated to an extent with the extensive plantings of native trees in the buffer areas and other components of the site.
+There will be a loss of urban canopy cover, although this will be mitigated to an extent with plantings of native trees adjacent to the east and south property lines and other components of the site, where grading, future servicing infrastructure, and fencing requirements permit.
 No significant social functions appear associated with the site.
 In terms of economic functional value, aggregate has been removed from the site and the cut trees will be supplied to saw and pulp mills and other woodland products wherever feasible.